Rules of Procedure

 2. The Member Section Statement of work

 Further, many data flows in commercial, legal and household activities must flow through or share data with government sources.
-So compatibility with public administration needs is an important requirement, even for many non-governmental, commercial and private harmonization projects.
+So compatibility with public administration needs is an important requirement, even for many non- governmental, commercial and private harmonization projects.

 The purpose of the eGov Member Section is:

-• Where the specific needs suggest additional work, to discuss, scope and if needed initiate additional standardization projects within OASIS.
+6. To discuss, scope and if needed initiate additional standardization projects within OASIS.

 3. The Rules for Electing Steering Committee Members

 Vacancies on the Steering Committee shall be filled as provided by the Member Section Policy.
+Process for Changing the Number of Steering Committee Members

 4. Initial Makeup of Member Section Steering Committee